 - To check on the status of a key request, please contact Access Control at 609.771.3260 or Facilities at 609.771.2343.

 - Lost or stolen door keys shall be reported to the Office of Campus Police Services as soon as the discovery is made in order to ensure that appropriate security measures can be taken.
 Desk, storage cabinet, and file cabinet keys are not included as security risks.

-- Requests for the replacement of lost or stolen keys must follow the procedure outlined above, and MUST also have the Campus Police incident report on the request.
+- Requests for replacing lost or stolen keys must follow the procedure outlined above, and MUST also have the Campus Police incident report on the request.

-- To maintain both the security of the campus and the integrity of the keying system, all locks operable by the lost or stolen key may need to be replaced by the Access Control or an outside vendor.
-Use of either labor force will be based upon the staffing availability and the seriousness of the breach in security to the campus.
+- To maintain the security of the campus and the integrity of the keying system, all locks operable by the lost or stolen key may need to be replaced by Access Control or an outside vendor.
+The use of either labor force will be based on the staffing availability and the seriousness of the breach in security on the campus.

 Replacement of Broken Keys

 - Broken or bent keys shall be handled through a routine work order request, provided that all portions of the key are available.
 If all portions of a broken key cannot be produced then it will be treated as a “lost key.”